Background pattern

 The excipients are:

-• in the vial of powder: lactose monohydrate
+• in the powder vial: lactose monohydrate

 Each vial contains: 5,000 IU of human chorionic gonadotropin, produced from human urine.

-Gonasi Kitis presented as:
+Gonasi Kit is presented as:

-A single pack contains:
+A single unit package contains:

-Multiple pack containing 10 plastic trays, as described above.
+A multiple package contains 10 plastic trays, as described above.

-Only some package sizes may be commercially available.
+Only certain package sizes may be marketed.

 Marketing Authorization Holder: